JDT Inc.

 Service · CRM Systems

 Most CRM implementations stall at 'we have a HubSpot account.'
-We design and operate CRM systems that drive lifecycle revenue — implementation, segmentation, automation, and email programs that compound long after the acquisition cost is paid.
+We set up and run the whole thing: implementation, segmentation, automation, and email programs that keep paying back long after the acquisition cost is covered.

 Outcomes